-The works of Badrinarayanan et al. [BGI+17] and Jain et al. [JKKR17] construct three-round two-party computation protocols satisfying malicious SPS security in the plain model.
+Several recent works explore the round complexity of MPC in the SPS setting.
+To put the question of SPS MrNISC in context, we discuss them here.
+The works of Badrinarayanan et al. [BGI+17] and Jain et al. [JKKR17] construct two-round two-party computation protocols satisfying malicious SPS security in the plain model.
 Badrinarayanan et al. [BGJ+17] constructed a three-round maliciously secure SPS MPC.
 Morgan et al. [MPP20] built a succinct two-round two-party maliciously-secure SPS protocol with only one party getting the output with the same security as above.
+However, the question of two-round MPC in the SPS setting has remained open for several years.

 Up until a few weeks ago, we did not have a general two-round MPC in the plain model, from any assumption.
-This changed with the very recent exciting work of Agarwal, Bartusek, Goyal, Khurana, and Malavolta [ABG+21] giving the first two-round maliciously secure SPS MPC (in the plain model).
+This changed with the very recent exciting work1 of Agarwal, Bartusek, Goyal, Khurana, and Malavolta [ABG+21] giving the first two-round maliciously secure SPS MPC (in the plain model).
 Their construction relies on a host of (sub-exponentially strong) standard assumptions plus a special type of non-interactive non-malleable commitment.
 Unfortunately, the only known instantiations of the latter rely on strong and non-standard assumptions.
-One instantiation relies on factoring-based adaptive one-way functions [PPV08], a highly non-standard and non-falsifiable assumption which incorporates a strong non-malleability flavor.
+One instantiation relies on factoring-based adaptive one-way functions [PPV08],2 a highly non-standard and non-falsifiable assumption which incorporates a strong non-malleability flavor.
 Another instantiation relies on keyless multi-collision resistant hash functions [BKP18] and an exponential variant of the "hardness amplifiability" assumption of [BL18].
 While both of these assumptions are (sub-exponentially) falsifiable, they are still highly non-standard: